Local 292 Apprenticeship

 Classes are held in the Sheet Metal

 Workers' Training Center.
-The building is a
+The building

-two-story structure enclosing 12,000 square
+is a two-story structure enclosing

-feet including a classroom, shop, welding lab,
+classroom, shop, welding lab,

 Fire extinguisher safety classes are